 Universal availability and nondiscrimination requirements.
 Some 403(b) plans are subject to special rules designed to prevent discrimination in favor of highly compensated employees in design or practice.
 These requirements are not applicable to churches and qualified church-controlled organizations (QCCOs).
 They are, however, applicable to non-qualified church controlled organizations (e.g., church-related colleges, universities and nursing homes).

 Effective opportunity required.
 This is related to the universal availability provision above and is also not applicable to churches and QCCOs.

 Q. What actions should churches and organizations that participate in the Servant Solutions Retirement Plan take to comply with IRS 403(b) regulations?

 Employers must do the following:

-- If your church/organization allows employees to choose among more than one 403(b) provider, you will also have to become familiar with the new contract exchange and plan-to-plan transfer requirements.
-For more information, visit this page and select the employer status link applicable to your situation for more specific information regarding the requirements for your organization.
+If your church/organization allows employees to choose among more than one 403(b) provider, you will also have to become familiar with the new contract exchange and plan-to-plan transfer requirements.
+Visit this page and select the employer status link applicable to your situation for more specific information regarding the requirements for your organization.

 Q. Do the regulations address the time frame in which a participant’s elective deferral must be sent to the provider?

 Yes.
 The general rule under the regulations is that all contributions must be made to the provider within “a period that is not longer than is reasonable for the proper administration of the plan.”
 The regulations indicate that employee elective deferral contributions should be deposited in an administratively feasible period, typically within 15 business days following the month in which these amounts would have been paid to the employee if they had not been deferred.
 The key thought is that the IRS is seeking to ensure that contributions are properly and efficiently handled by the employer from the point of withholding to the point of contribution to the plan.